Maguri Motapung Beel

-Maguri Motapung Beel (also known as Maguri Motapung Bill, Maguri Bill and Maguri Beel) is a wetland and lake located near to Dibru-Saikhowa National Park and Motapung Village of Tinsukia district in Assam.
-Maguri Motapung Beel serve as natural home to wildlife and provide a source of livelihood to the local communities.
+Maguri Motapung Beel (also known as Maguri Motapung Bill, Maguri Bill and Maguri Beel) is a wetland and lake located near Dibru-Saikhowa National Park and Motapung Village of Tinsukia district in Assam.
+Maguri Motapung Beel serves as a natural home to wildlife and provide a source of livelihood to the local communities.

-Etmyology
+Etymology

 Maguri is the local term for walking catfish and Motapung is the name of the nearby village.
 Beel or Bill means lake in Assamese language.

 Geography

 Maguri Motapung Beel is approx. 9 km away from Tinsukia town and 50 km from Dibrugarh Airport.
 This lake is 3.8 km away from Guijan Ferry Ghat which is the gateway of the Dibru-Saikhowa National Park.
 Maguri Motapung Beel is located in the south bank of the Dibru River and it connects Dibru River through a small channel and finally meets Brahmaputra River.